ldcas-uc3m/TFM/parts/state_of_the_art.typ

   caption: [Asm Editor @SpecySim],
 )
-There are also simulators that support multiple ISAs, called _generic simulators_, although there are many approaches. @SpecySim is a multi-ISA simulator that uses other simulators as a base; specifically for RISC-V, it uses
+There are also simulators that support multiple ISAs, called _generic simulators_, although there are many approaches.
+Asm Editor @SpecySim is a multi-ISA simulator that uses other simulators as a base; specifically for RISC-V, it uses RARS @RARSSim.
-@RARSSim.
 It doesn't implement M-mode, only U-mode, and, according to its manual, #quote[The implementation of user-mode exception handlers in RARS is not complete and does not fully conform to the RISC-V privilidged specification, but it is based upon that [...]].
-The simulator checks the `utvec` CSR
-#footnote[The equivalent of `mtvec` for U-mode.] is set, and if not, the trap is
-handled by the simulator itself, either by printing an error or performing some action in the case of OS calls (such as `ecall`).
+The simulator checks the `utvec` #footnote[The equivalent of `mtvec` for U-mode.]
+CSR is set, and if not, the trap is handled by the simulator itself, either by printing an error or performing some action in the case of OS calls (such as `ecall`).

-CREATOR @Camarmas2024CREATOR version 3.3 included some initial support for interrupts, specifically in the MIPS architecture.
+Another approarch is to build a generic simulator that either allows the definition of the ISA, as is the case of CREATOR @Camarmas2024CREATOR, or simulates a generic processor that allows for the definition of the microcode, such as WepSim @wepsim2016a.
+CREATOR version 3.3 included some initial support for interrupts, specifically in the MIPS architecture.

 // truly generic simulators
-@wepsim2016a
-@wepsimHandbook
+// @wepsimHandbook

-// example of interrupt usage:
-@Cano2025SAILATOR
-// usa interrupciones para el ecall, el cual llama al kernel